guizaramellaf91/node-api-docker/README.md

-# node-api-docker | Example for the community, subjected for changes or needs |
+# node-api-docker | Examplo for the community, subjected for changes or needs |
 ##### NodeJS API _runing_ at a container in Docker
 #
 #